golanlevin/60-120/2025/assignments/interactive_narrative/readme.md

 On Tuesday March 25, you will present your draft to a small group of peers in the class for playtesting and feedback.

-* **Plan** out your project using a storyboard and graph paper.
+* To get started, **Plan** out your project using a storyboard and graph paper.
 Keep your drawings/notes.
+Plan all of your rooms on paper, including sprites, NPC dialogue, etc.
-* You are **strongly advised** to export and save intermediate copies of your work frequently.
+* You are **strongly advised** to export and save intermediate copies of your work *frequently*.
 * You should anticipate that you may need to do some additional research, specific to your project, about how to use advanced features of the Bitsy environment (e.g. variables) that may not have been covered in the previous Tutorial.
 * **NOTE**: Adding recorded audio/music beyond Bitsy's chiptunes can be tricky, and involves integrating “hacks” that are described [here](https://candle.itch.io/bitsy-audio), [here](https://kool.tools/bitsy/tools/bitsymuse-ui/), and in documentation [here](https://github.com/seleb/bitsy-hacks/blob/main/dist/bitsymuse.js).
 I strongly advise you to learn how to add sound to a test/scratchpad project before March 25.
 To make this easier, some students have recommended switching to [Bitsy Savior](https://aloelazoe.itch.io/bitsy-savior), a standalone Bitsy editing tool, instead of developing your project in the web browser.